YibinWu/Works-Show/README.md

 # Works Show
-I completed my M.E. in Navigation, Guidance and Control in GNSS Research Center at Wuhan University in Jun 2020, supervised by Prof. Xiaoji Niu.
+I completed my M.E. in Navigation, Guidance and Control in GNSS Research Center at Wuhan University in Jun.
+2020, supervised by Prof. Xiaoji Niu.
 I received my B.Eng. (with honors) in Navigation Engineering in school of geodesy and geomatic at Wuhan University in Jun.
 2017.

 <br/>